Harold Ramírez: Miami Marlins

 On November 26, 2018, Ramírez signed a minor-league contract with the Miami Marlins.

 He began 2019 with the New Orleans Baby Cakes.
 On May 11, his contract was selected and he was called up to the major league roster.
 He made his debut that night versus the New York Mets, hitting a single off Edwin Diaz for his first MLB hit.

 Ramírez reached base safely in 18 of his first 19 MLB games and made starts at all three outfield positions during his rookie season.
-He led the team with three walk-off plays, including walk-off home runs on August 1 and August 29.
+He led the team with three walk-off plays, including walk-off home runs on August 1 and 29.

 Ramírez only had 10 at-bats for Miami in 2020, going 2 for 10 with two singles, two strikeouts and walk.
 On February 17, 2021, Ramírez was designated for assignment following the acquisition of John Curtiss.

 After the 2020 season, Ramírez joined the Caimanes de Barranquilla in the Colombian Professional Baseball League.
 With Caimanes, his hometown team, he competed in the 2021 Caribbean Series, batting .238/.238/.333 with two doubles in 21 plate appearances.